If feeling unwell, choosing the appropriate service will make sure you get the best possible care and treatment as quickly as possible.

 Mental Health

-If you are experiencing something that makes you feel unsafe, distressed, or worried about your mental health, or if you are worried about someone’s mental health, call NHS 111 and select the mental health option (option 2).
+If you are experiencing something that makes you feel unsafe, distressed, or worried about your mental health, or if you are worried about someone’s mental health, call NHS 111 and press Option 2.

 Shropshire, Telford & Wrekin Access Team: